 Put in the time: A beginner's plan for a 10K typically runs at least eight weeks.
 Your workouts will range from less than 30 minutes to about an hour and a half.
 Plan ahead and try to stick to a consistent routine of when you'll get your runs in.
 It can be very difficult to stick to a plan if you're doing your workouts at random times of the day.

 Be consistent: Running is a significant mental effort and training requires even more self-discipline.
 Do not — do not — skip a single workout unless you are experiencing some sort of injury or sickness.
 Even if it's raining, find a way to get your workout in.
 Once you have a few weeks behind you of not missing a single run, you'll find that you are more dedicated to keeping your training plan flawless.
 If you think you'll feel guilty for skipping a workout, you probably will, and it could hinder the rest of your efforts.

 Take care of yourself: By choosing to train for a race, you've done a great thing for yourself.
 Sticking to a training plan will help you become healthier physically, mentally, and emotionally.
 However, you'll get the most of your training plan if you choose to be healthy in other areas of your life.
 Eat a balanced diet, stretch, sleep well and avoid excessive stress.

-Find ways to stay motivated: Whether it's training with a friend or following a running blog, it's important to keep your eye on the prize, which is finishing a 10K and being proud of it.
-In the case of the AJC Peachtree Road Race, the Atlanta Track Club will be providing weekly training sessions that will take place on Saturday mornings throughout the metro Atlanta area starting April 8.
+Find ways to stay motivated: Whether it’s training with a friend or following a running blog, it’s important to keep your eyes on the prize, which is finishing a 10K and being proud of it.

 These elements of training are just as important as your actual plan.
 To execute a plan, you have to be prepared for the time and effort it will take.
 The internet is filled with 10K training plans for all levels of runners.
 Find one that works for you that you know you can achieve.